How Stereotypes Form And The Impact Of Stereotyping

 The human brain tends to simplify complex information by grouping individuals into categories, which can lead to the formation of stereotypes based on limited or biased information.

-The detriment of social stereotypes
+The impact of social stereotypes on stereotyped groups

 While cognitive categorization may serve a purpose in certain situations, its consequences can be detrimental when applied to social groups.
 Social stereotypes typically arise from individuals' limited exposure to certain groups that they perceive as unfamiliar.